europaphp/skeleton/readme.markdown

     $layout = $locator->create('layout', array('arg1', 'arg2'));

 If you do pass a configuration to `get` and the object already exists, it is re-configured, cached for future retrievals and returned.

+If you want to set a service from an external source, you can register it:

+    $locator->register('externalService', new \ExternalService);

 From Request to Response
 ------------------------